davesmith00000/roguelike/README.md

 This is: **My Generic Roguelike!**

 That said, the plan is to ultimately polish up as much as possible.
-The ascii terminal has already been replaced with placeholder graphics, some rudimentary animations have been added, there is a camera.
+The ASCII terminal has already been replaced with placeholder graphics, some rudimentary animations have been added, there is a camera.
 Time will reveal how far I get.

 ## Eating my own dog food